Benford's law and the C$\beta$E: The Selberg integral and some first implications

 \end{lem}

 \begin{proof} We apply \eqref{eqn:WGamma} to the right-hand side of \eqref{eqn:charfn}.
 We recall that $\Gamma(z+1)=z\Gamma(z)$ together with \eqref{eqn:WGamma} to deduce that

 for $\delta\geq0$.
 The result follows. \end{proof} Lemma \ref{lemma:family} is stated in \cite{DalBorgo} in their discussion about rational $\beta$.
 It gives rise to infinite series expressions for the cumulants, which we will use in the next subsection.
 We also use it to bound concretely every term in the product in order to give an upper bound for $|\psi_{N,\beta}(t)|$ for $|t|<N^{5/7}\frac{\beta}{2}$.
-The next lemma allows us, in turn, to analyse $\psi_{N,\beta}(t)$, for $|t|>N^{5/7}\frac{\beta}{2}$.
-It is tailored to the analysis in this paper. \begin{lem} Let $\psi_{N,\beta}$ be the characteristic function of $\log|D_{N,\beta}(\theta)|$.
-Then:

-where the product over $k$ is $1$ when it is empty. \end{lem} \begin{proof} Using the identity $\Gamma(z+1)=z\Gamma(z)$, we can write

-where if the product over $k$ is empty, we assume it is $1$.
-Applying this identity to $\eqref{eqn:charfn}$ yields the lemma. \end{proof} Note that the general term in the second product in \eqref{eqn:disectedcharfnbigt} is the inverse of the general term at the right-hand side of \eqref{eqn:family}.
-This is key to our analysis in the intermediate and high frequency regime, as in the regime where one is bigger than $1$, the other is smaller than $1$.
-In the rest of this section we use \eqref{eqn:charfn}, \eqref{eqn:family}, and \eqref{eqn:disectedcharfnbigt} to control $\psi_{N,\beta}$ in order to prove a CLT.